Sylvester Stallone Announces He’s Done Playing Rocky Balboa Following ‘Creed 2’ Success

 I am reposting this because there was a technical difficulty.
 I just want to thank everyone around the whole wide World for taking the Rocky family into their hearts for over 40 years.
 It’s been my Ultimate privilege to have been able to create and play this meaningful character.
 Though it breaks my heart, Sadly all things must pass… and end.
 I love you Kind and generous people , and The most wonderful thing of all , is that ROCKY will never die because he lives on in you ….

-“Now you have to carry the mantel,” Stallone tells Jordan as they embrace and raise their fists up together.
+“Now you have to carry the mantle,” Stallone tells Jordan as they embrace — and raise their fists up together.

 In the caption for the Instagram post, the actor says it “breaks” his heart to officially quit playing Rocky Balboa, but that “all things must pass.”
-He then thanked the fans and revealed that Rocky will “never die” because he “lives on” in the amazing fans who love him and the films.
+He then thanked the fans, and revealed that Rocky will “never die” because he “lives on” in the amazing fans who love him and the films.

 Sylvester’s words seem to hint that Michael B. Jordan will continue to play Adonis Creed in more films, and that there could be a Creed III in the near future.
 However, the character of Rocky will seemingly be absent from Adonis’ life.

-Perhaps Rocky will pass away, or maybe he’ll just move out of Philadelphia and closer to his son, Robert (Milo Ventimiglia), whom he finally reconciled with at the end of Creed II.
+Perhaps Rocky will pass away, or maybe he’ll just move out of Philadelphia to be closer to his son, Robert (Milo Ventimiglia), whom he finally reconciled with at the end of Creed II.

 Fans can watch Sylvester Stallone’s final portrayal of the iconic Rocky Balboa in Creed II, which is currently in theaters around the globe.